LiquidSmokeX64/Guides-Scripts/README.md

 ==============

-How to build Cyanogenmod 11 for any device.
-(Conversion I only can confirm working on jewel)
+How to build UnityROM-2 for Jewel ( HTC Evo 4g LTE )

 You do not need to have the device to do it this way.